PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation-deprecated.rst

 Simulation Support in PhotonLib (Deprecated)
 ============================================

-.. attention:: This page details the legacy simulation support.
+.. attention:: This page details the pre-2024 simulation support.
 For current Java simulation support, see :doc:`/docs/programming/photonlib/simulation`.

 What Is Supported?
 ------------------